I would like to leave a gift in my will so that future generations can enjoy the ballet as much as I have, in the best place to see it.

-Some of them are so touched by what they have seen and heard that they help to keep our rich legacy alive by leaving a gift in their will to the Royal Opera House.
+Others are so touched by what they have seen and heard over the years that they make a commitment to help keep our rich legacy alive by leaving a gift in their will to the Royal Opera House.

-Every legacy we receive supports our work both on stage and behind the scenes – making it possible for us to fund new productions, revive heritage favourites and support and nurture future generations of talented young performers.
-They allow us to reach out to new audiences and enrich people’s lives through opera, ballet and other live music, whether in the auditorium, live in the cinema, through digital media or in one of our many learning projects.
+Every legacy we receive supports our work both on stage and behind the scenes.
+Every gift, no matter what the size, makes it possible for us to create and stage new works, revive heritage favourites and support and nurture future generations of talented young performers and craftsmen and craftswomen.

 By remembering the Royal Opera House Endowment Fund in your will, you too will ensure that the finest in opera and ballet can be enjoyed by future generations.
 Our Endowment Fund is a wonderful way to ensure that your legacy lives on in perpetuity.
 The Fund directs the interest made on capital from legacy gifts to where it is most needed: for example, to help stage a new production, to purchase essential stage machinery, to acquire the rights to a new ballet or to set up a learning and participation project.